Log Cabin Village

 The Log Cabin Village is a 19th-century living history museum that provides a glimpse into Texas life in the 1800s.
 The site features staff members dressed in 19th-century-style attire and historic buildings from north and central Texas.
 Log Cabin Village is dedicated to the preservation of 19th c. folk architecture and frontier lifeways.

 History

-The cabins in the village date to the middle of the 1800s.
-They were moved to the village from areas in Texas: and the cabins were restored.
-The land for the village was donated to the city of Fort Worth, Texas and the village began to admit guests in 1966.
+The cabins in the village date to the mid-19th century.
+They were moved from various locations in Texas and restored at the village.
+The land for the village was donated to the city of Fort Worth, and the village opened to the public in 1966.

 The site features a realistic blacksmith building, a schoolhouse, a gristmill etc. Historical interpreters in 19th century style clothing speak with visitors and demonstrate skills from the 1800s.